AIBD/APA Wall Bracing Webinar Series

 Due to the many complex options in the wall bracing section of the code, the IRC has created a “simplified method” for wall bracing.
 This webinar focuses on the IRC’s simplified method, as well as an alternate simplified method developed by APA.
 62 minutes.

-This program was originally presented on August 21, 2014, by Engineered Wood Specialist Bob Clark.
+This program was originally presented on August 21, 2014.

 Wall Bracing IV: Seismic-Related Provisions and Tips to Meeting Them